-A student removed from the regular classroom to ISS or another setting, other than a DAEP, will have an opportunity to complete before the beginning of the next school year each course the student was enrolled in at the time of removal from the regular classroom.
-The district may provide the opportunity by any method available, including a correspondence course, another distance learning option, or summer school.
-The district will not charge the student for any method of completion provided by the district.
-[See policy FO(LEGAL) for more information.]
+A student removed from the regular classroom to in-school suspension or another setting, other than a DAEP, will have an opportunity to complete before the beginning of the next school year each course the student was enrolled in at the time of removal from the regular classroom.
+The district may provide the opportunity by any method available, including a correspondence course, distance learning, or summer school.
+[See policy FEA (LEGAL).]
+Students and their parents are encouraged to discuss options with the teacher or counselor to ensure the student completes all work required for the course or grade level.